On this page

 - The photocopy, fax, or scan must be of the original document containing the handwritten ink signature

-- Preparer's signature and date of signature if the form is prepared by someone other than the spouse beneficiary.
+- Preparer's signature and certification if the form is prepared by someone other than the spouse beneficiary.

 - Adjudication and determines that it has a deficient signature, USCIS may deny the request.